vedi/cocos2dx-store/README.md

 - **extensions/cocos2dx-store/submodules/android-store/SoomlaAndroidStore/libs/square-otto-1.3.2.jar**

 That's it!
-Now all you have to do is run the build_native script and you can begin using cocos2dx-store in your game.
+Now all you have to do is run the __build_native.sh__ script and you can begin using cocos2dx-store in your game.

 ## What's next?
 In App Purchasing.